alphagov/paas-cf/README.md

 # Additional notes

-## Vagrant bootstrap concourse-lite requirements

-In order to use vagrant concourse-lite on AWS, there are requirements on the AWS account:

-* Existence of a default VPC and subnet.
-* A default security group, which restricts access to the office only to port 22 (ssh).
-* A IAM role to be assigned to the VM, which allows:
-  * Provision EC2 resources to setup the initial VPC and concourse.
-  * Access to S3 buckets for state storage (usually named `*-state`)

-All these objects are currently hardcoded in `vagrant/Vagrantfile`

 ## SSH tunnel to vagrant concourse-lite and share access to instance

 Instead of allowing a non secure HTTP connection via the internet to the